INFORMATION FOR PARENTS

 Please remember that the ‘best’ learning takes place when there is positive input from three areas:

 We all have to be accountable and responsible for the learning that takes place.
-If we all work together, co operatively and responsibly, the learning outcomes are going to be more pleasurable, successful and consistent for your child.
+If we all work together, cooperatively and responsibly, the learning outcomes are going to be more positive, successful and consistent for your child.

 LUNCHES